 Free Choice Pieces – Guidance For Teachers

-There are lists of repertoire selected by the Board (MTB Exams) for each instrument at each grade for both the ‘pieces’ (for the recital section) and for ‘studies’ (for the technical section – where relevant) which meet the expectations we have at each grade.
+There are lists of repertoire selected by the Board (MTB Exams) for each instrument at every exam level, for the pieces in the recital section which meet the expectations we have at each grade.
 These can be viewed on the MTB Exams Syllabus page.

 However, the Board allow the use of free choice pieces for some or all of these options.
-It is important however, that the repertoire selected for ‘Free Choice’ pieces/studies is of an appropriate standard/difficulty to enable candidates to demonstrate the level of skills expected for the particular grade being taken.
+It is important that the repertoire selected for ‘Free Choice’ pieces is of an appropriate standard/difficulty to enable candidates to demonstrate the level of skills expected for the particular exam being taken.

-Teachers opting to take advantage of this ‘Free Choice’ route can gauge the standard of repertoire by various means:
+Teachers opting to take advantage of this ‘Free Choice’ route can gauge the standard of repertoire by various means for each exam.

-- Check the pieces/studies against the criteria outlined in the document ‘MTB Exams Levels & Expectations for Free Choice Pieces’
+- Check the pieces/studies against the criteria outlined in the appropriate document ‘MTB Exams Levels & Expectations for Graded Free Choice Pieces’

 - Compare with existing MTB graded repertoire lists